-Stassi Schroeder & Kristen Doute Didn’t Apologize To Faith Stowers Before Posting Instagram Statements
+Stassi Schroeder & Kristen Doute Reportedly Hadn’t Apologized To Faith Stowers Before Offering Public Regrets

 “Y’all should’ve apologized directly to Faith before posting this apology,” a fourth commenter wrote.

-Others noted that if Stassi can go on a podcast to say racially insensitive comments, she should also be courageous enough to use her own voice and apologize directly to Faith.
+Others noted that if Stassi can go on a podcast to say racially insensitive comments, she should also be courageous enough to use her own voice and apologize directly to their former co-star.

 Faith has not publicly commented on the Vanderpump Rules stars’ public apologies.